scalasm/mynotes-core/README.rst

 -------

-Distributed under the terms of the `MIT license`_, *Mynotes Core* is free and open source software.
+Distributed under the terms of the `MIT license`_, *MyNotes Core* is free and open source software.

 Issues